cBollins/Final-Year-ML-Project/README.md

 ## Choosing Cheated files

-While attacking the classification head on using the Pandora files seems to be the most valuable approach, this incidentally conflates two important problems:
+While attacking the classification head on using the Pandora files seems to be the most valuable approach.
+However, this incidentally conflates two important problems:

-- Classifying each event using ML approaches.
+- Classifying each event.
 - Handling false reconstructions – we avoid this by choosing Cheated files.

-This makes the project goals a lot clearer: to classify each **perfectly** reconstructed event using machine learning.
+This makes the project goals a lot clearer: to classify each **perfectly** reconstructed event using machine learning, since we have now assumed that each event has been reconstructed perfectly.

 ---